thatvirtualboy/horizon-linux-vm/README.md

 ### Agent Status

-If your Horizon Agent status is _Unreachable_ or _Waiting for Agent,_ review the official troubleshooting guide [here](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-B8DDB7F4-E448-44D2-8F6C-02407BA4A74E.html).
+* If your Horizon Agent status is _Unreachable_ or _Waiting for Agent,_ review the official troubleshooting guide [here](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-B8DDB7F4-E448-44D2-8F6C-02407BA4A74E.html).

-Additionally, some environments may require you to add the Connection Server IP/FQDN to the **/etc/hosts** file.
+* Some environments may require you to add the Connection Server IP/FQDN to the **/etc/hosts** file.
 This is usually an environmental DNS issue.

+* Some environments may require you to add a search domain to _/etc/netpan/01-netcfg.yaml_: e.g.,  `search: [corp.local]`